Regenerative Grower Training Program

 In the Regenerative Grower Training Program, we encourage growers to think less like a gardener, and more like an ecosystem.

-This is a part-time, hands-on training program for people interested in building a deeper relationship with the land and learning to grow nutrient-dense food in ways that support a healthy ecosystem and foodshed.
+This is a part-time, hands-on training program for people interested in building a deeper relationship with the land while learning how to grow diverse and bountiful food in ecologically-minded ways.

 Emphasis will be placed on both annuals and perennial food crops grown in annual production beds, mixed species companion planting, and agroforestry systems.